lysovosyl/SRLE-seq/README.md

 ```
 ### 4.Check the Output
 After completion, the output directory will contain:

 dna_fragment.coverage.bed - BED-format file showing per-base coverage of extracted fragments across the specified gene region.

 dna_fragment.coverage.png - Coverage plot visualizing the distribution of extracted fragments.

 ---
-## 📍 Library location analysis
+## 📍 Kmer location analysis
 ### 1.Introduction
-This section aims to investigate the subcellular localization preferences of individual fragments following plasmid transfection into cells.
-As a prerequisite, quality control (QC) is performed on the post-transfection library, which involves two key components:

-**For the k-mer library:** The presence and abundance of each k-mer in the transfected cells are assessed.
-To pass QC, a k-mer must exhibit a count-per-million (CPM) value greater than 1 in at least one of the Total, Nuclear (Nuc), or Cytoplasmic (Cyto) compartments, indicating successful transfection and sufficient expression.
+This section aims to investigate the subcellular localization preferences of individual k-mers following plasmid transfection into cells.
+As a prerequisite, quality control (QC) is performed on the post-transfection k-mer library.
+A k-mer is considered to pass QC if it shows a count-per-million (CPM) value greater than 1 in at least one of the three compartments: Total, Nuclear (Nuc), or Cytoplasmic (Cyto).
+This criterion ensures that the k-mer has been successfully transfected and exhibits sufficient expression for downstream analysis.

-**For the sequence fragment library:** Each fragment is required to have a minimum sequencing coverage of 100× to ensure reliable quantification.

-Following quality control, the abundance, CPM, and nuclear enrichment score (NES) of each k-mer or sequence fragment are calculated to facilitate subsequent analysis of their subcellular distribution patterns.

 ### 2.Input Requirements
 The script accepts the following required command-line arguments: